Skip to main content

 Diversity Statement

 More and more frequently required in recent years, and gaining greater significance in academic life after the Black Lives Matter actions of 2020, these statements are effective when they are authentic.
 Draw on your personal experience.
-If you are a person of color, you should not feel pressure to perform your trauma, as my ACLS colleague Dr. Jovonne Bickerstaff says; you have the agency to tell the story you want to tell.
+If you are a person of color, you should not feel pressure to perform trauma, as my ACLS colleague Dr. Jovonne Bickerstaff says; you have the agency to tell the story you want to tell.
 If you are white, consider describing your experience teaching students of color, reading a text that advanced your understanding of race and racism in academia, or your involvement in your home department’s or school’s antiracism initiatives.
 Reflect on the school that is interviewing you: is it in the South?
 The West Coast?
 Has it been in the news for progressive or regressive action related to race?
 Showing that you grasp the nuances of geographical location and level of student or faculty or staff activism is good evidence of your active engagement and interest in the challenge of making the academy more diverse, equitable, and just.
 This is work for us all.

 A Word to the Wise